 Sometimes, services will tell you outright if they think you’re using a VPN.
 Netflix, for instance, has the infamous “You seem to be using an unblocker or proxy” error and Amazon Prime Video says “Your device is connected to the internet using a VPN or proxy service.”
 More often, though, you’ll see a generic error letting you know you’re not in the required country, something like “BBC iPlayer only works in the UK” or “Sling TV is only available in the US.”

-Can I unblock Netflix, BBC iPlayer, and other sites with a free VPN?
+Can I watch Netflix, BBC iPlayer, and other sites with a free VPN?

 Why doesn’t my VPN unblock streaming services anymore?